mysql -u root -p

 Of course, if you are one of our MySQL VPS Hosting customers, you don’t have to create user in MySQL , simply ask our admins, sit back and relax.
 Our admins will create new user in MySQL for you immediately.

 PS.
-If you liked this post please share it with your friends on the social networks using the buttons below or simply leave a reply below.
+If you liked this post on, MySQL Create User, please share it with your friends on the social networks using the buttons below or simply leave a reply below.
 Thanks.